GRAND PRIX RACE INFORMATION

 |4||2 July 2017||10:00||5 Mile||£15.50||Stort 5||Hatfield Forest CM22||Waiting list http://bsrc.racesonline.uk||SOLD OUT ADD TO WAITING LIST|

 |5||23 July 2017||10:00||10k||£14||Gunnersbury Park 10k||Gunnersbury Park, Popes Lane, W3 8LQ||http://www.mccpromotions10kseries.com/online-entry.php||Open for booking|

 |6||1 October 2017||11:00||5 mile||£10||Harold Wood Running Club||Harold Wood Park RM3||http://bit.ly/2lT8n3I||Open for booking|

 ** provisional date/time

-To see if you are included in the 2017 GP series please check here.
-If you would like to be added/removed please use the above email.
+To see if you are included in the 2017 GP series and current placings please check here.

-The competition is open to paid up members of H90J members only and makes use of local races in and around Essex.
+The competition is open to paid up members of H90J members only and makes use of local races in and around Essex and the greater London area.
 To stand a chance of winning a prize, you will need to run at least 5 of the 8 races.
 You do not need to be part of a team to take part.
 You can enter as an individual, so if you don't turn up for a race, you won't be letting anybody down.
 However, teams from different divisions are welcome to try to win the team prize.